 Judging by the social media reaction, it seems many people are planning on cancelling their subscription to HBO.

 Sadly, Unpregnant glorifies the topic of abortion, turning what is a deeply-difficult subject area into a comedy.
+It also highlights the worrying societal acceptance of abortion.

 While the topic of abortion will always be worth discussing, this latest take on the topic is little more than a complete and utter travesty.